-Laguna Hills, Calif. – January 23, 2020 – BMW of North American, LLC is recalling certain 2007-2012 vehicles equipped with faulty airbag inflators that could possibly explode when placed under high humidity and heat.
-Previous interim parts used to replace Takata inflators are also under recall.
+Laguna Hills, CA – January 23, 2020 – BMW of North America, LLC is recalling 4,007 vehicles equipped with faulty airbag inflators that could possibly explode when placed under high humidity and heat.

 The recall includes:

 - 2009 – 2012 X5 xDrive35d